-Known as the "Land of Smiles", Thailand has an extraordinary diversity of flavours and sights to experience.
-The country is very modern, with up-to-date facilities, which make a lot of people pleasantly surprised.
-This is most visible in the capital Bangkok, where a burgeoning 21st century city is growing around centuries-old relics and icons.
+The Thai people are renowned for being friendly and hospitable, in spite of the massive influx of foreign visitors over the last few years.
+Billed as the "Land of Smiles", Thailand has an extraordinary diversity of flavours and sights to experience.
+A lot of people are pleasantly surprised at how modern the country is, with its up-to-date facilities.
+Nowhere is this more evident than in the vibrant capital Bangkok, where a burgeoning 21st century city is growing around centuries-old relics and icons.

-The Thais are justly known as a laid back and friendly people who are enthusiastic about life and hospitable to foreigners.
-Evidenced by the many wats and temples, as well as valuing mutual respect and an appreciation for the present moment.
+The Thais are justly known as a laid back, friendly people who are enthusiastic about life and hospitable to foreigners (farangs).
+The culture is largely underpinned by Buddhism, evidenced by the many wats and temples, and by valuing mutual respect and an appreciation for the present moment.

 Thailand is a highly rated shopping destination, with competitive prices and an astounding range of merchandise from computer software to unusual souvenirs and handcrafts.
-If you visit one of the colourful markets, your haggling skills will be tested at every transaction.
+The colourful markets are particularly worthwhile, although your haggling skills will be tested at every transaction.

-Currency: Bath (THB).
+Currency: Baht (THB).
 THB1=100 satang

-Notes: ThB 20, 50, 100, 500 and 1000
+Notes: THB20, 50, 100, 500 and 1000

 Coins: THB1, 5, 10 and 25 and 50 satang

-If you are resident in or have travelled in yellow fever affected areas, the yellow fever vaccination and vaccination certificate is required.
-Carriers of infectious diseases including AIDS, are not allowed entry into Thailand.
-In some rural areas malaria is present, especially along the borders near Cambodia and Myanmar.
-You should consult your doctor about anti-malaria prophylactic treatment before you travel to rural areas in Thailand.
+Malaria is present in some rural areas, especially along the borders near Cambodia and Myanmar.
+If planning to travel in rural areas consult your doctor about anti-malaria prophylactic treatment before you travel.
 You are not at real risk from malaria in cities or tourist resorts.

 Should your nationality not be listed above, kindly contact our dedicated consultants for assistance.